 Jack sold insurance to employers; so these were large transactions.
-A golfer, he thought of dealmaking as a golf outing followed by a few rounds of drinks at the 19th hole.
+A golfer, he thought of deal-making as a golf outing followed by a few rounds of drinks at the 19th hole.
 For non-golfers, that is the bar in the clubhouse at a golf course where people congregate after playing 18 holes.
 One day, a customer pointed out Jack was the last to leave the bar and consumed the most alcohol.
 Did he notice the others had a token drink while Jack drank several?
 When his customer then called for an insurance review at his own office, Jack uncharacteristically said "Yes."
 He would go there rather than have a discussion at the country club.
 He learned his pattern actually turned off his customers and only served his drinking problem.
 From then on, he met people at their offices.
-He started on naltrexone following the Sinclair method.
+He started on naltrexone in order to reduce his interest in alcohol.
 He was open-minded enough to accept that his customers trusted the sober Jack more than they had previously trusted the drinking Jack.